DAYaya13/Data-Source-API-Analyst-Test/README.md

 │   ├── troubleshooting.md          ← Notes and solutions to common API errors
 └── Postman_Collection/
-    └── github_api_colab.ipynb      ← Colab notebook with test results and code implementation
+    └── github_api_colab.ipynb      ← Colab notebook with test results and code implementation 🚀 Approach Summary
+✅ Step 1: Understand Client Needs
+Analyzed the requirement to extract:

+Public repositories

+Commit history

+File contents (e.g., README.md)

+✅ Step 2: Research GitHub API
+Identified the following endpoints:

+/search/repositories

+/repos/{owner}/{repo}/commits

+/repos/{owner}/{repo}/contents/{path}

+Studied:

+Authentication with personal access tokens

+Pagination with ?page= and per_page=

+Rate limits and error codes

+✅ Step 3: Implement in Google Colab
+Used requests and json to connect to the API

+Managed pagination and token-based authentication

+Handled 401 (Unauthorized) and 403 (Rate Limit) errors

+🔍 Testing Results
+You can find the Colab implementation and outputs in the Postman_Collection/ folder.
+The code extracts public repo data and demonstrates how to handle multiple API layers.

+💡 Reflection
+This assignment was a great opportunity to demonstrate practical knowledge in working with APIs.
+It required understanding the API's behavior, ensuring robustness in the code, and maintaining good documentation — all critical in data integration roles.

+Thank you for the opportunity!

+🧵 Contact
+Prepared by: Yadira Dominguez